callieko/callieko.github.io/_posts/2017-03-12-Week-Eight.md

 The class is great.
 The lectures fly by and are really engaging most of the time.

 **What's my pick-of-the-week or tip-of-the-week?**
+GAMMA is a really great program for anyone interested in going into any field related to digital media.
+And if you feel like you want to delve more into the art side of it, Bridging Disciplines Program Digital Arts and Media program is really really great.